Charles Herbert: Final years

 With no family of his own, Herbert took nearly 40 years to turn his life around.
 He was clean and sober from August 2004 until his death, and his films, which reached new generations of fans via DVD and cable TV, and his appearances at science-fiction film festivals and conventions, sustained him.

 He expressed deep appreciation of the work Paul Petersen's organization, A Minor Consideration, does by assisting present and former child actors both financially and emotionally.
 Herbert and Petersen played brothers in the film Houseboat (1958), starring Cary Grant and Sophia Loren, and he guest-starred four times as David Barker from 1958 to 1960 on Petersen's ABC series, The Donna Reed Show.

-Beginning in 2009, Herbert appeared annually in the celebrity lineup at the Monster Bash, held each June, at the Pittsburgh, Pennsylvania Airport Four Points with his The Boy and the Pirates costar Susan Gordon.

-Herbert died in Las Vegas on October 31, 2015, from a heart attack.
+Herbert died of a heart attack in Las Vegas on October 31, 2015.